datafoodconsortium/datafoodconsortium.github.io/_drafts/_posts/business-ontology-and-product-thesaurus-v-1-published-after-a-year-of-regular-iterations.md

 We studies different option for product glossaries/thesaurus.
 Our challenge is to **make sure we can identify uniquely products from one platform to another so that information regarding this product flow without friction.** As each platform has its own way of describing products, and its own logic, we choose to adopt a “facet approach” a little bit like [Langual](http://www.langual.org/langual_Thesaurus.asp) but we couldn’t use Langual as in local food system, not only food products are sold.
 People sell and buy soap, cosmetics, cleaning products, etc.

-Also, IDs like GTIN doesn’t meet our need as a GTIN doesn’t tell the precise nature of a product, like the variety of an apple.
+Also, IDs like GTIN (barcode  identification) doesn’t meet our need as a GTIN doesn’t tell the precise nature of a product, like the variety of an apple.
 Some webshops specialized in fruits might want to classify apples in different product categories depending on variety for instance, so GTIN is not enough.

 So we choose the following “criteria” to uniquely identify products: